Skip to main content

 3

-Configure your market
+Configure your markets

 • Language — the language for monitoring (matches your content language)